-MEMORANDUM TO: Christian Marsh Deputy Assistant Secretary for Enforcement and Compliance FROM: James Maeder Associate Deputy Assistant Secretary for Antidumping and Countervailing Duty Operations performing the duties of Deputy Assistant Secretary for Antidumping and Countervailing Duty Operations SUBJECT: Decision Memorandum for Preliminary Results and Partial Rescission of Antidumping Duty Administrative Review: Certain Steel Nails from Malaysia; 2016-2017
+MEMORANDUM TO: Jeffrey I. Kessler Assistant Secretary for Enforcement and Compliance FROM: James Maeder Deputy Assistant Secretary for Antidumping and Countervailing Duty Operations SUBJECT: Decision Memorandum for Preliminary Results and Partial Rescission of Antidumping Duty Administrative Review: Certain Steel Nails from Malaysia; 2017-2018

-SUMMARY
+I. SUMMARY

 The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty order on certain steel nails from Malaysia.
-The period of review is July 1, 2016, through June 30, 2017.
+The period of review (POR) is July 1, 2017 through June 30, 2018.
 The review covers two producers/exporters of the subject merchandise: Inmax Sdn.
 Bhd.
 (Inmax Sdn.) and Inmax Industries Sdn.
 Bhd.
 (Inmax Industries) (collectively, Inmax); and Region System Sdn.
 Bhd.
 (Region System) and Region International Co.
 Ltd. (Region International) (collectively, Region).
-Commerce selected Inmax and Region for individual examination in this review and preliminarily finds that they have sold subject merchandise at less than normal value during the period of review.
-We are rescinding the review with respect to an additional 15 companies for which the petitioner, Mid Continent Steel & Wire, Inc., timely withdrew its request for review.
+Commerce preliminarily finds that Region sold subject merchandise at less than normal value during the POR and that Inmax did not do so.
+We are rescinding the review with respect to five additional companies for which the petitioner, Mid Continent Steel & Wire, Inc., timely withdrew its request for review.